Equilibrium configurations for generalized Frenkel-Kontorova models on quasicrystals: Introduction and statement of results

 The classical Frenkel-Kontorova model, first introduced to describe dislocations in solids \cite{FK}, aims to describe a chain of particles each interacting with its nearest neighbors in the presence of an external potential (see \cite{BK:FK} for other physical systems which are also described by this model).
 In the original model, the particles in the chain are indexed by $\mathbb{Z}$ through a function $u:\mathbb{Z}\rightarrow \mathbb{R}$, called a \textbf{configuration}.
 The system is given by the following formal sum, called the \textbf{action}:

 where, as is customary, one writes $u_i := u(i)$.
 The term $\frac{1}{2}( u_i-u_{i+1})^2$ represents the nearest-neighbor interaction of the particles while the $1-\cos$ term represents the potential given by the (periodic) medium.
+Note that the sum is formal, so it does not need to converge a priori.
 The Euler-Lagrange equations for this action give

 for all $i\in\mathbb{Z}$.
 A particular type of solution to the variational problem above is the one where $\ddot{u}_i = 0$ for all $i$.
 This is called an \textbf{equilibrium configuration}.
 The condition for being an equilibrium configuration for (\ref{eqn:action1}) can be rewritten as